PurpleKingdomGames/indigo/README.md

 Assuming a machine with the JDK and SBT installed...

-On mac / linux from the project root:
+On Mac / Linux from the project root:
 ```
 bash scripts/localbuild.sh
 ```